arthurlormeauwall/OpenCvTester/README.md

 https://opencv-java-tutorials.readthedocs.io/en/latest/01-installing-opencv-for-java.html

+## Project Status
+This project is still work in progress.
+The rendering part is fully working.
+The GUI does not exist yet.

 ## Usage

+>disclaimer : The main goal of this entire project is to provide en enterractive way of testing Open Cv, therefore I am perfecty aware it can not be achieved with no Gui.
+This project is still work in progress !
+Since the rendering part is operationnal, I decided to share it to other people anyway.
+This section describe how you can test it as it is now.

+To use this framework you have to import FakeGui classe from fakeGui package.
+First you create a FakeGui object passing the path to the image you want to work with.

+FakeGui classe provide methods that can mimic all the message/event the Gui will be able to send to the system :

+`public void addControlInLayer(int maskedLayerIndex, int controlIndex, int controlIndexInDataBase)` : add a control in a masked layer.
+The first two parameters tell in wich maskedLayer and where in the chain of controls already there you want to add the new control (its coordinate in the rendering chain).
+The third one is the index, in the control database, of the control that will be added.

+`public void delControlInLayer(int maskedLayerIndex, int controlIndex)` : delete a control in a masked layer.

+`public void addLayer(int maskedLayerIndex, Stack<Integer> stackOfindexInDataBase)` : add a masked layer.
+The first parameter tell where to add the new masked layer in the chain of masked layers already there.
+The second one is a stack of the control indexes, in the control database, of the new controls of this masked layer.

+`public void delLayer(int maskedLayerIndex)` : delete a masked layer.
+The first two parameters are the coordinates in the rendering chain of the control you want to delete.

+`public void setAlpha(int maskedLayerIndex, Frame alpha)` 	: set the alpha mask of a masked layer with a Frame object.

+`public void setAlpha(int maskedLayerIndex, int opacity)` : set the opacity of a masked layer with an int.

+`public void setParameters(int maskedLayerIndex, int controlIndex, Stack<Float> parameters)` : set parameters of a given control.
+The first two parameters are the coordinates in the rendering chain of the control you want to set.
+The third one is the new values of this control parameters.

+`public void setBypass(int maskedLayerIndex, int controlIndex, Boolean parameter)` : set bypass state of a control.
+The first two parameters are the coordinates in the rendering chain of the control you want to set.
+The third one is the new bypass state of this control.

+`public void undo()` : undo the last thing that have been changed in the system ; could either be : parameters change (including opacity/alpha), maskedLayer added/deleted, control added/deleted.
+Change of the bypass state is not including in the undoable item.

+`public void redo()` : see undo.

+`public void store()` : store the state of an action in the history system.
+This method has to be called if you want to be able to undo/redo the last action.

+`public void play()` : refresh the image displayed.

+`public void addAlgorithm(AdjustControlFloat algorithm)` : add your own algorithm to the database.

+* How add your own algorithm the the control dataBase :

 In the whole project each frame is represented by a `Frame` object so you may want to check the `Frame` class first in the *baseClasses.openCvFacade* package.